 Electronic payments are increasingly popular worldwide.
 As we abandon bills and coins in favor of credit cards, we cannot help but wonder if cash has a future.
 Will people still be scouring their pockets and purses for change 10, 50, or 100 years from now?

 It’s difficult to say.
-After all, electronic payments services like Infa Payments point towards a big no. However, we’ll try to answer this dilemma anyway.
+After all, online payments services like Infa Payments point towards a big no. However, we’ll try to answer this dilemma anyway.
 So, let’s look closer at how the world would look without cash.
 And, why do we still use it after all?

 What Is Cash and Why Do We Need It?